Category: Salads

 Spiralized carrot salad in white bowl.

-This spiralized carrot salad was really GOOD!
-The fresh tasting lemon ginger dressing was a perfect flavor combination for this simple, crisp salad!
+This spiralized carrot salad is really GOOD!
+The fresh tasting lemon ginger dressing is a perfect flavor combination for this simple, crisp salad!
 The finished salad will keep for 1-2 days, if stored (covered) in refrigerator.

 Interested In Other Side Salad Recipes?